Anna Abrikosova: Catholicism

-According to Father Cyril Korolevsky:While traveling, she studied a great deal.
-She... read a number of Catholic books.
-She particularly liked the Dialogue of Saint Catherine of Siena and began to doubt official Orthodoxy more and more.
-Finally, she approached the parish priest of the large, aristocratic Church of the Madeleine in Paris, Abbé Maurice Rivière, who later became Bishop of Périgueux.
-He instructed and received her into the Catholic Church on 20 December 1908.
-Amazingly, especially at that time, he informed her that even though she had been received with the Latin Ritual, she would always canonically belong to the Greek-Catholic Church.
-She went on reading and came to prefer the Dominican spirituality and to enjoy Lacordaire's biography of Saint Dominic...
-She never stopped thinking of Russia, but like many other people, she thought that only the Roman Catholic priests were able to work with Russian souls.
-Little by little, she won her husband over to her religious convictions.
-On 21 December 1909, Vladimir was also received into the Catholic Church.
-They both thought they would stay abroad, where they had full freedom of religion and... a vague plan to join some monastery or semi-monastic community.
+According to Father Korolevsky, "They both thought they would stay abroad, where they had full freedom of religion and... a vague plan to join some monastery or semi-monastic community.
 Since they knew that according to the canons they were Greek-Catholics, they petitioned Pius X through a Roman prelate for permission to become Roman Catholics -- they considered this a mere formality.
 To their great surprise the Pope refused outright... and reminded them of the provisions of Orientalium dignitas.
-They had just received this answer when a telegram summoned them to Moscow for family reasons.
+They had just received this answer when a telegram summoned them to Moscow for family reasons."